-What is a Community Cat?
+What Is A Community Cat?

-At HSNT, our goal is to transform these stray, feral, and free-roaming cats into what we refer to as community cats.
+Did you know that the leading cause of feline overpopulation in North Texas is stray, feral, & free-roaming cats?
+At HSNT, our goal is to transform these stray, feral, & free-roaming cats into what we refer to as community cats.

 How HSNT Can Help

 That is why HSNT offers services to our community to humanely prevent free-roaming cats from breeding through our Feral Cat Trap-Neuter-Return (TNR) Program.